dheero/OBF.github.io/wiki/BOSC_2010_Schedule.md

 Schedule
 --------

-Click on the talk title to view the abstract as a PDF file.
+Click on the talk title to view the individual abstract as a PDF file.

 | Day 1           | Friday                   | July 9                                                                                                                                                                       |
 |-----------------|--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|